pretorh/test-android/docs/TESTS.md

 - no to not use a custom hardware profile
 - requires name for the avd (`avd-name`)
 - requires a system package (contains `;` so must quote) run without this to see a list

+system image:

+might need to find an image that starts up with minimal/no additional required user input, for example Google Play enabled devices asks to enable play protect, blocking ui tests, and update software when first started

 ### deleting avd